Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 I also enjoy teaching Rust to my curious friends and colleagues.
 In this post, I'd like to share with you the usual tips I dispense for them to start with less hassle.

-_Thanks to Nitlelave and SerialK for their multiple reviews._
+_Thanks to Nitlelave for his multiple reviews._